On Bott-Chern forms and their applications: Abstract

 \section{Abstract}

-We use Chern-Weil theory for Hermitian holomorphic vector bundles with canonical connections for explicit computation of the Chern forms for trivial bundles with special non-diagonal Hermitian metrics.
-We prove that every $\delb\del$-exact real form of the type $(k,k)$ on an $n$-dimensional complex manifold $X$ arises as a difference of the Chern character forms on trivial Hermitian vector bundles with canonical connections, and that modulo $\im\,\del+\im\,\delb$ every real form of type $(k,k)$, $k<n$, arises as a Bott-Chern form for two Hermitian metrics on some trivial vector bundle over $X$.
+We use Chern-Weil theory for Hermitian holomorphic vector bundles with canonical connections for explicit computation of the Chern forms of trivial bundles with special non-diagonal Hermitian metrics.
+We prove that every $\delb\del$-exact real form of the type $(k,k)$ on an $n$-dimensional complex manifold $X$ arises as a difference of the Chern character forms of trivial Hermitian vector bundles with canonical connections, and that modulo $\im\,\del+\im\,\delb$ every real form of type $(k,k)$, $k<n$, arises as a Bott-Chern form for two Hermitian metrics on some trivial vector bundle over $X$.
 The latter result is a complex manifold analogue of Proposition 2.6 in the paper \cite{SS} by J. Simons and D. Sullivan.
+As an application, we obtain an explicit formula for the Bott-Chern form of a short exact sequence of holomorphic vector bundles considered by Bott and Chern in \cite{BC}, for the case when the first term is a line bundle.